Thursday, July 7, 2011

 Met fans like to say that Keith Hernandez was better than Don Mattingly because, while Mattingly was only mentioned on Seinfeld, Hernandez appeared on it.
 Yeah, after he was retired.
 Bernie – and Derek, and Paul O'Neill, and Danny Tartabull, and Buck Showalter – all appeared on it while still with the Yankees.

 8. September 27, 1998, Yankee Stadium.
 Bernie goes 2-for-2 in the regular-season finale to finish with a batting average of .339 and win the batting title.
-Paul O’Neill had won it in the strike-shortened season of 1994, but this was the first full-season Silver Bat for a Yankee since Don Mattingly in 1985.
+O'Neill had won it in the strike-shortened season of 1994, but this was the 1st full-season Silver Bat for a Yankee since Don Mattingly in 1985.

 7. October 16, 2003, Yankee Stadium.
 The greatest game ever?
 Well, there's the 1978 Playoff with the Boston Red Sox, so this may not even be the greatest game in the history of the rivalry.
 Nevertheless, Bernie's single, scoring Jeter, was the 2nd of 4 straight hits that turned a 5-2 Boston Red Sox lead in the bottom of the 8th into a 5-5 tie, setting up Aaron Boone's Pennant-winning homer and sealing Grady Little's doom as Sox manager.